Dan Jurgens: 2000s

 In 2000, Jurgens was the writer and provided layouts for the four issue prestige miniseries Titans/Legion of Super-Heroes: Universe Ablaze, with finishes provided by Phil Jimenez.
 Jurgens wrote Aquaman vol. 3 from issue #63 (Jan.
 2000) until its cancellation with issue #75 (Jan.
 2001).
 In November 2002, he wrote and pencilled the four-issue weekly miniseries Superman: Day of Doom (Jan.
-2003), which marked the 10 year anniversary of "The Death of Superman" storyline from 1992.
+2003), which marked the 10-year anniversary of "The Death of Superman" storyline from 1992.
 After a hiatus from comics, he returned to DC Comics, providing layouts for the lead story in the Infinite Crisis Secret Files 2006 special (April 2006) and provided art for the weekly series 52 and to the six-issue limited series Crisis Aftermath: The Battle For Blüdhaven written by Jimmy Palmiotti and Justin Grey.
 Jurgens collaborated with writer/creator Marv Wolfman on the Nightwing series for issues #125–128.
 On Metamorpho: Year One, Jurgens was writer and penciller for the first two issues with Mike Norton drawing issues #3–6.
 Jurgens was writer and artist of the "History of the Multiverse" back-up stories in the weekly Countdown which appeared in issues #49–38.
 At the Los Angeles Comic Con in March 2007, DC announced a new, ongoing Booster Gold series written by Geoff Johns, pencilled by Jurgens, and inked by Norm Rapmund to begin shortly after the end of 52.
 He was the writer of Tangent: Superman's Reign limited series in 2008, revisiting the Tangent Comics characters and wrote and illustrated an issue of The Brave and the Bold vol. 2 No. 23 (July 2009), which featured Booster Gold and Magog.

 2010s

 Jurgens was amongst the creative talent of DC Comics' The New 52 relaunch in 2011, becoming the writer of the new Justice League International series with artist Aaron Lopresti and the artist of the new Green Arrow series with writer J. T. Krul and inker George Pérez.
 He became co-writer of Green Arrow with Keith Giffen on issues #3–6.
 DC announced in October 2011 that Jurgens would return to Superman, co-writing and drawing, the self-titled Superman series with Giffen.
 Their first issue was #7 (cover dated May 2012).
-During 2012–2013, Jurgens was writer and artist of Fury of the Firestorms: The Nuclear Men from issues #13–20, where the series was canceled.
+During 2012–2013, Jurgens was writer and artist of The Fury of Firestorm: The Nuclear Men from issues #13–20, where the series was canceled.
 In 2014, he and Giffen together with Jeff Lemire and Brian Azzarello co-wrote The New 52: Futures End.
 In 2015, Jurgens became the writer for Batman Beyond, starting with issue #1 in June 2015.
 He was writer of the two-issue miniseries Convergence: Superman in 2015, and was the writer for Superman: Lois and Clark from 2015 to 2016.
 As part of the DC Rebirth relaunch of 2016, Jurgens wrote Action Comics, with the series returning to the previous numbering, beginning with issue #957.
 He contributed to Action Comics #1000 (June 2018) and then became the writer of the Green Lanterns series.